janewl/tdt4242-base/README.md

 8. Set variables for the frontend on heroku.
 Settings > Config vars > Reveal vars.
 Insert the URL for your backend app.
    * `BACKEND_HOST` = `https://<SECFIT_BACKEND>.herokuapp.com`
    * `PROCFILE` = `frontend/Procfile`
-9. Push the repository to both of the heroku applications https://devcenter.heroku.com/articles/git
+9. Push the repository to both of the heroku applications
+   * Follow the guides on https://devcenter.heroku.com/articles/git#for-an-existing-heroku-app
+      * Make sure you install the heroku CLI https://devcenter.heroku.com/articles/heroku-cli
+      * Make sure you log in to the heroku CLI ($ heroku login)
+      * Make sure you create a remote for the frontend and backend apps (Example: heroku git:remote -a secfit-group01-v22-frontend)
-   * git push `<backend-repository>` HEAD:master
+      * Push your code to both apps ($ git push https://git.heroku.com/<YOUR-HEROKU-APP>.git)
-   * git push `<frontend-repository>` HEAD:master
+         * Example: $ git push https://git.heroku.com/secfit-group01-v22-frontend.git master
+         * Make sure you use `master` and not `main` as your target branch
+10. Setup a dyno for you backend
-10. On GitLab go to CI / CD in the repository menu and select `Run Pipeline` if it has not already started.
+11. On GitLab go to CI / CD in the repository menu and select `Run Pipeline` if it has not already started.
 When both stages complete the app should be available on heroku.
-Staging will fail from timeout as Heroku does not give the propper response to end the job.
-But the log should state that the app was deployed.
+The log should state that the app was deployed.
-11. Setup the applications database.
+12. Setup the applications database.
-   * Install heroku CLI by following: https://devcenter.heroku.com/articles/heroku-cli
-   * Log in to the Heroku CLI by entering `heroku login`.
+   * Log in to the Heroku CLI by entering `heroku login` if you have not alreaddy done this.
 This opens a webbrowser and you accept the login request.
    * Migrate database by entering
    `heroku run python backend/secfit/manage.py migrate -a <heroku-app-name>`. `Heroku run` will run the folowing command on your heroku instance.
 Remember to replace `<heroku-app-name>` with your app name
    * and create an admin account by running